sav-che/TL-2/Authors/Vincens, François {std. Vincens}.md

-> [!cite] BHL link: this entry starts at [page 748](https://www.biodiversitylibrary.org/item/103683#page/758/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 748](https://www.biodiversitylibrary.org/page/33212790) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Vincens, François (1880-1925), French botanist; "préparateur" at the Faculty of Sciences, Toulouse 1909-1913; in Brazil 1913-1914; on active service 1914-1915; studied at the Muséum d'Histoire naturelle 1915-1919; Dr. phil.
-Paris 1917; director of the Laboratoire de Pathologie végétale, Saigon 1919-1921; engaged in bee-research at Cagnes and Montpellier 1921-1924; at the University of Algeria 1924-1925. (*Vincens*).
+Paris 1917; director of the Laboratoire de Pathologie végétale, Saigon 1919-1921; engaged in bee-research at Cagnes and Montpellier 1921-1924; at the University of Algeria 1924-1925.
+**Abbreviated name**: *Vincens*

 #### Herbarium and types